Adult Sexual Abuse

 - That the firm were responsible for the abuse SOL suffered as they were responsible for the behaviour of his boss; and

-- That the firm were negligent as they were aware that SOL’s boss behaved inappropriately towards our client.
+- That the firm were negligent as they were aware that SOL’s boss behaved inappropriately towards him.

 We obtained £92,500 for LAH from her employer.
 LAH was a support worker employed by an organisation which helps homeless people find housing.
 LAH was assigned an individual to support.
 LAH raised concerns with her supervisor about his inappropriate behaviour towards her.
 It became known during this case that LAH’s employer had received complaints about the individual previously.